 NEFT (National Electronic Fund Transfer) and RTGS (Real Time Gross Settlement) enable individuals, firms, and organisations to quickly and securely transfer money from one bank account to another.
 Although these two systems act quite similar as they are involved in payment activities, there are a few differences between NEFT and RTGS.
 This article takes you through every detail of NEFT and RTGS and the key differences between them.
 Read on!

 The full form of NEFT is National Electronic Funds Transfer.
-It is an electronic method of funds transfer controlled by the RBI.
+It is an electronic method of funds transfer controlled by the Reserve Bank of India.
 NEFT takes part in transferring funds from one bank account to another across the country.
 However, both of the banks must be NEFT-enabled.

 Due to the popularisation of online banking, transferring money electronically has been widely used by individuals or companies.
-Moreover, allocating money online is much more convenient, quick, and safe than traditional payment methods.
+Moreover, allocating money online is much more convenient, quick, and safe than traditional payment methods like cash transactions.

 The full form of RTGS is Real Time Gross Settlement.
 It is a funds transfer system in which the money is transferred electronically from one bank to another but on a “gross time” or “real-time” basis.
-The method of RTGS transfers money instantly after the payer sends it.
-This transfer method is applicable for high-value transactions.
+RTGS involves instant money transfers for high-value transactions above ₹2 lakh.